 Recently completed project:

-Teaching: interaction design, cognition ergonomics
+Teaching: interaction design, universal design, rehabilitation design

 - Advanced Interaction Design MAMN01 (course coordinator)

 - Universal Design - Perspectives, Methods and Evaluation (Moodle course)

 I supervise several master (second cycle) students in interaction design and rehabilitation engineering involving usability, interaction, accessibility and electronic assistive technology.